Work with a language expert

 How do I book you in to edit my journal article?

-Fill out my enquiry form on the Get in touch page and I’ll contact you to finalise a quote.
+Fill out my the form below and I’ll contact you to finalise a quote.

 Our team was preparing a large and complex grant application.
 Although our advisors were struggling to understand what we were trying to say, I was not convinced that it was worth the extra time and expense to hire a professional editor.
 However, Malini revised our application to cut extraneous text, remove minor errors and ensure clarity of expression, and the proposal was unanimously supported by the funding committee.JP, Canberra